Transitional Government of the Democratic Republic of the Congo: History

 The first cabinet was announced on July 1.

 On July 17 2003, the four vice-presidents of the DRC's two-year transitional government took the oath of office in Kinshasa, but a day later on July 18, transitional government officials designated by the RCD-Goma and the MLC refused to take the oath of office because it included swearing allegiance to President Joseph Kabila.

 Over the course of September, a reinforced MONUC presence carried out the "Bunia, weapon-free zone" operation to demilitarize the province.
 They were partially successful, though conflicts continue to permeate the region.

+On June 11, 2004, the transitional government faced a failed coup attempt by a renegade faction of the presidential guard led by Major Eric Lenge.

 The transitional period came to end with the completion of the 2006 general election and the swearing in of Kabila as president on 6 December 2006.